Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 How much does a Biodiversity Net Gain Plan Cost?

-Our British standard biodiversity net gain assessments cost from £469+VAT, with the cost varying based on the scale and intensity of your site and development.
+Our British standard biodiversity net gain assessments cost from £469+VAT, with the cost expected to vary depending on the scale and intensity of your site and development.

-The price for the purchase of biodiversity credits and units as part of an offsetting scheme will be in part determined at the local level, and as with most things in life, demand and supply will probably need some time to reach an equilibrium where it is cost effective for developers to uptake the various schemes.
+The price for the purchase of biodiversity units and credits as part of an offsetting scheme will be in part determined at the local level, and as with most things in life, demand and supply will probably need some time to reach an equilibrium where it is cost-effective for developers to uptake the various schemes.

 For a biodiversity net gain quote that is relevant to your plot of land and requirements, it would be advisable to get in touch with us directly.